meghnasw/WGS_pipeline/local/README.md

     install.packages("tidyverse")

 ------------------------------------------------------------
-1) Get the results folder onto your computer
+1) Get the results folder onto your computer (skip to step 2 if done already)
 ------------------------------------------------------------

 You need the results folder from the cluster (or a shared storage folder that contains the same structure).